Wireless Internet - Help

 Dropped Wi-Fi Connections (Apple Only)

-Apple's Private Wi-Fi Address feature, introduced in macOS Sequoia and updated for iOS 18 and iPadOS 18, can cause connectivity issues when using campus Wi-Fi networks if not set to "off."
+Apple's Private Wi-Fi Address feature, introduced in macOS Sequoia and updated for iOS 18 and iPadOS 18, can cause connectivity issues when using eduroam or CU Guest Wi-Fi if not set to "off."

-OIT strongly recommends turning off Private Wi-Fi Address for UCB Wireless and UCB Guest.
+OIT strongly recommends turning off Private Wi-Fi Address for eduroam and CU Guest.
 Learn more about these recommendations.

 Note: Occasionally, OIT's updates to Secure Computing devices will inadvertently toggle this feature on.
 If you start experiencing dropped Wi-Fi connections, please check to make sure this setting is off.